 Our Biomedical Engineering Technology program has a reputation among grads for launching careers.
 See Graduating and Jobs for opportunities.

-Applicants for the September 2021 intake will be required to complete mandatory online CASPer test (Computer-Based Assessment for Sampling Personal Characteristics) prior to the application deadline.
-Please continue to check the CASPer website for upcoming test dates.
-CASPer test results are valid for the entire school year which the test was completed (October to August).
-You only need to take CASPer once during this time.
+All applicants will be required to complete the mandatory online Casper test (Computer-Based Assessment for Sampling Personal Characteristics) prior to the application deadline.
+Please continue to check the Casper test website for upcoming test dates.
+Casper test results are valid for the entire school year which the test was completed (October to August).
+You only need to take the Casper test once during this time.

 Note: Last minute bookings are not recommended, register at least three days prior to your preferred test date.